dreamgrove/dreamgrove/content/balance/guide/mythic-plus.md

 #### Tier 100:

-- {{< spell 202342 "Shooting Stars" "beta" >}} can be taken over {{< spell 202770 "Fury of Elune" "beta" >}} in dungeons where there are many spread out adds or.
-Also, if the dungeon is low level and trash dies before you get a chance to ramp, this could be useful just for higher ST damage on bosses.
+- {{< spell 202342 "Shooting Stars" "beta" >}} can be taken over {{< spell 202770 "Fury of Elune" "beta" >}} in dungeons where there are many spread out adds.
+Also, if the dungeon is low level and trash dies before you get a chance to ramp, this could be useful just for higher single target damage on bosses.

 ### Utility